Know all about Colonoscopy Test in India- Cost, Procedure, Labs, Quality Services

 - You will be given sedatives (local anesthesia) before your test.
 And it may take some time for you to recover from the sedative.

-We have given a brief count of required preparations for your test, but the concerned doctor is in the right position to instruct you.
-As different medical centers recommend different ways to prepare the bowel for a colonoscopy.
+We have given a brief count of required preparations for your test, but the concerned doctor is in the right position to instruct you because different medical centers recommend different ways to prepare the bowel for a colonoscopy.